itinstructor/enviroplusweb/docs/enviroplusweb-install-bookworm.md

   HUMI_COMPENSATION_FACTOR = 1.40
   ```

-- Modifies the sum factor on the values read by the barometric pressure sensor. pres_comp_calc.py will calculate the factor based on altitude:
+- Modifies the sum factor on the values read by the barometric pressure sensor. pres_comp_calc.py will calculate the sum factor based on altitude:

   ```python
   PRES_COMPENSATION_FACTOR = 0.00